westtrade/cleantalk/README.md

-# Cleantalk Nodejs API
+# Cleantalk Node.js API

-Nodejs API for antispam service [cleantalk.org](https://cleantalk.org).
+Node.js API for antispam service [cleantalk.org](https://cleantalk.org).
 Invisible protection from spam, no captches, no puzzles, no animals and no math.

 ## Contents
 - [Requirements](#requirements)